 The City selected the following BMPs to meet the Post-Construction minimum control measures requirements.
 The Washington City Grading Manual requires that new developments and re-development incorporate stormwater management control measure BMPs to reduce the impacts associated with stormwater runoff generated at the site.
-Retention Requirement.
-The Permittee must develop and define a specific hydrologic method or methods for calculating runoff volumes and flow rates to ensure consistent sizing of structural BMPs in their jurisdiction and to facilitate plan review.

 Washington City included with this ordinance, routine maintenance inspection to maintain the original line, grade and hydraulic capacity; including the original purpose of the facility.
-Washington City will use enforcement through the Code Enforcement Officer, the Public Works Director, or they're designee who is authorized by the Municipality to administer and enforce this ordinance.
+Washington City will use enforcement through the Code Enforcement Officer, the Public Works Director, or their designee who is authorized by the Municipality to administer and enforce this ordinance.